 Listen to Podcast:

 It covers more land than the states of Pennsylvania, Delaware, and Rhode Island combined.
 People spend more than 40 billion dollars a year maintaining it, and that maintenance results in air, water and noise pollution.
 Who’s the culprit— your lawn.
 But your lawn doesn’t have to be such a money sucker and polluter.
 It all depends on how you maintain it.
 If you were only going to work on your lawn once a year, now is the ideal time.
 By taking steps this fall to create a thick, lush, healthy lawn, you’ll have fewer problems with weeds, insects, and disease next year.
 Here’s what to do.
 Aerate lawns so water, air, and fertilizer can more easily reach the roots.
 Top dress your lawn with a 1/4 inch think layer of compost to build the organic matter and grass’ root system.
 Fertilize with an organic product low in phosphorous to reduce pollution.
 Most lawns have plenty of phosphorous and the excess fertilizer just runs off into waterways.
 Over seed your lawn with grass seed.
 This grass seed will germinate easily in the cool, moist fall conditions and the extra grass will create a thicker carpet that will keep weeds from invading.
 Now for this week’s tip, protect tender vegetables, such as basil and peppers, from frosty nights with row covers or a blanket.
 Water plants well and cover them before dusk so heat will accumulate and keep the plants warm at night.
-From the Vermont Garden Journal.
+From the Vermont Garden Journal on Vermont Public Radio.